techidaily/site-win11-tips/source/_posts/how-to-fix-the-isdonedll-isarcextract-error-in-windows-11-and-11.md

 ## 1\.
 Run the Game’s Installer With Admin Rights

  First, run the game’s setup file with elevated rights to ensure admin restrictions can’t cause the issue.
-As you’ll only need to install the game once, it’s not necessary to set the installer to[always run as an administrator](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) .
+As you’ll only need to install the game once, it’s not necessary to set the installer to [always run as an administrator](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) .
 Open the folder that includes the game’s setup.exe.
 Right-click the game’s installer (setup) file and select its**Run as administrator** context menu option.

 ![The Run as administrator context menu option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/the-run-as-administrator-context-menu-option.jpg)